sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 | backend-url |      |
 --------------|------
 description   | ws or wss URL of the Sensu backend server.
-To specify multiple backends with `sensu-agent start`, use this flag multiple times.<br>{{% notice note %}}
+To specify multiple backends with `sensu-agent start`, use this flag multiple times. {{% notice note %}}
 **NOTE**: If you do not specify a port for your backend-url values, the agent will automatically append the default backend port (8081).
 {{% /notice %}}
 type          | List